A good friend of mine just a joined a hot startup here in the Silicon Valley. The company is on fire. Plus, the startup culture is awesome.

 - How much harm will the new VP cause before he leaves?

-That’s why culture is critical to your company’s success.
+That’s why your startup culture is critical to your company’s success.

 The authors studied over 200 startups.
 The results of their study indicate that a startup’s culture has a massive impact on the probability of success.
 In fact, the culture choice of the company’s founders likely has the most impact on a company’s chances of success There are five types of culture that are prevalent in startups.
 They are1: